Mausoleum O. G. Khouw

-Mausoleum O. G. Khouw is a mausoleum and a historic site and tourist attraction in Jakarta, Indonesia.
-It is the last resting place of Oen Giok Khouw (1874–1927), a prominent philanthropist and scion of the Khouw family of Tamboen at the turn of the century.
+The Mausoleum O. G. Khouw is a mausoleum and a historic site and tourist attraction in Jakarta, Indonesia.
+It is the final resting place of Oen Giok Khouw (1874–1927), a prominent philanthropist and scion of the Khouw family of Tamboen at the turn of the century.
 His widow, Lim Sha Nio (1879–1957), was also later interred there.
 Today, the mausoleum is located inside the Petamburan Public Cemetery complex.

-Mausoleum of O.G.
-Khouw is one of the architectures that is quite rare in Indonesia, especially in the city of Jakarta.
+The Mausoleum of O.G.
+Khouw is a representative of an architectural style rarely found in Indonesia, especially the city of Jakarta.
 The Mausoleum is also considered the grandest mausoleum in Southeast Asia.

 History

 Background

 Khouw Oen GIok Sia (Born: Batavia, 13 March 1874 - Died: Ragaz, Switzerland, 1 June 1927), or better known as Oen Giok Khouw or O. G. Khouw, was a Dutch citizen and a landlord and philanthropist of Chinese Peranakan descent.

 As a form of respect for his generosity, the idea to build a Mausoleum; a majestic tomb monument, was emerged from his wife, Lim Sha Nio.